snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/deprecation-microsoft-search-bing.md

 ## Is enterprise branding on Bing.com being removed?

 Yes.
 Bing is removing organizational branding.
-Likewise, custom branding is being removed from new tab pages in Edge.
+Likewise, organizational branding is being removed from new tab pages in Edge.

 ## What actions are required for customers?